1950 FIFA World Cup qualification

+Of the 14 qualified teams, 5 did not play any qualifying games because their opponents withdrew.

-However, due to the withdrawals of India, Scotland and Turkey after qualifying, only 13 teams actually competed in the final tournament.
+However, after the withdrawals of India, Scotland, and Turkey after qualifying, only 13 teams actually competed in the final tournament.

 A total of 19 teams played at least one qualifying match.
 A total of 26 qualifying matches were played, and 121 goals were scored (an average of 4.65 per match).

 Listed below are the dates and results of the qualification rounds.

 Groups

 The 10 groups had different rules, as follows: